-For Group 3 rates, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of at least 160 bytes.
+For Group 3 rates, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of up to 152.
 This is based on 40ms packetization period and a 14.4kbps data rate.
 It includes the UDPTL datagram containing T.4 image data with redundancy but without the IP and UDP headers.
-For V.34 fax at

-33.6kb/s, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of at least 352 bytes for the same 40ms packetization period.
+For V.34 fax at 33.6kb/s, User Equipment and Media Gateways MUST be prepared to receive a T.38 UDPTL fax packet of up to 346 bytes for the same 40ms packetization period.